kostaschikis/x-corp-app/README.md

 ## Minor Tasks for Later

-- [] Turn Banner Messages into Sessions
+- [] Turn banner messages into sessions
+- [] Utilize more objective code